kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

   `--remote-connection-grace-period` flag to avoid flakes on `RemoteConnectionProbe`.
 - Similarly to `lastHeartbeatTime` in Kubernetes conditions, also `lastRemoteConnectionProbeTime` will not surface on the API in order to avoid costly, continuous reconcile events.
+- The `ScalingUp` and `ScalingDown` condition on the Cluster are an aggregation of corresponding condition of controlled objects, because this helps in better understanding what is going on in the cluster.

 #### Cluster Spec